You are at - Jotaro's Blog / AhPek Biker / Indonesia / Bali-Sumba 2023 / Day 4 | Go to D1/D2/D3/D5/D6/D7/D8-9

 (Click here for D4: Kintamani (Bali)-Tambolaka (Sumba) Direction Map)

-It's a cool and crispy morning that welcomed us at Kintamani.
+It was a cool and crispy morning that welcomed us at Kintamani.
 The mist from the hotel, Manik Tirta Cabins' hot pool enticed a few of us to jump in for a final dip before we leave the place.

-It's called Gomphocarpus physocarpus, but more commonly know as Hairy Balls 😂!
+It's called Gomphocarpus physocarpus, but more commonly known as Hairy Balls 😂!
 It's sometimes also called Bishop's Balls, but I can't attest to why it's called that as I have never seen any Bishop's balls before 😲!

 Anyways, the plant is native to southeast Africa, but it has been widely naturalized.
 It is often used as an ornamental plant.
 The owner of Manik Tirta Cabins is an avid gardener and must have got his hands on them somehow!